AlexanderPoone/cram-while-gaming-minecraft/README.md

 # unofficial-mc-mods-translations
-This is a personal repo for cramming words in foreign languages while playing Minecraft, hence the term *crammese*.
-Even though I don't have much time since I'm occupied with work all the time, my life is dreadful and I just have to play Minecraft.
+This is a repo for generating side-by-side translations with memory aids for every Minecraft in-game text.
+This enables cramming words and grammar rules of foreign languages (e.g., multiple variants of French and Spanish, as well as Romaji romanisation of Japanese) while playing Minecraft, hence the term *crammese*.
+Even though I don't have much time since I'm occupied with work all the time, my life's dreadful and I just have to play Minecraft to lighten my mood. \*sigh\*

-Requirements:
-* Minecraft 1.19.4